ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Lookup plugins pull in data from external data stores.
 Lookup plugins can be used within playbooks both for looping --- playbook language constructs like ``with_fileglob`` and ``with_items`` are implemented via lookup plugins --- and to return values into a variable or parameter.

-Lookup plugins are very flexible, allowing you to retrieve and return any type of data.
-When writing lookup plugins, always return data of a consistent type that can be easily consumed in a playbook.
-Avoid parameters that change the returned data type.
-If there is a need to return a single value sometimes and a complex dictionary other times, write two different lookup plugins.
+Lookup plugins are expected to return lists, even if just a single element.

 Ansible includes many :ref:`filters <playbooks_filters>` which can be used to manipulate the data returned by a lookup plugin.
 Sometimes it makes sense to do the filtering inside the lookup plugin, other times it is better to return results that can be filtered in the playbook.
 Keep in mind how the data will be referenced when determining the appropriate level of filtering to be done inside the lookup plugin.